 By the late 1970s, Buprenorphine first became available in the United Kingdom.
 Several years later, commercial formulations of buprenorphine combined with naloxone entered the market.
 This combination medication, known as Suboxone, became popular in the treatment of both opioid addiction as well as chronic pain.
 By the 1990s, the drug became increasingly recognized for its role in addiction recovery.

-In the United States, Suboxone has dramatically changed the nature of medication-assisted treatment.
+In the United States, it has dramatically changed the nature of medication-assisted treatment.
 For years, methadone was the only opioid replacement drug available.
 One disadvantage of methadone, however, was that it could only be prescribed at federally licensed opioid use disorder treatment facilities.
 With the passing of the Drug Addiction Treatment ACT of 2000 (DATA), Suboxone became a far more readily available alternative that could be legally prescribed in any physician’s office.

 Beginning a Suboxone Treatment Plan

 Taking Suboxone to deal with opioid dependence is very effective, but timing is critical.
 While some opioid replacement drugs can be taken while a person is still physically dependent on recreational opioids, Suboxone is a bit more complicated.
 While it can alleviate the symptoms of opioid dependence, it cannot be administered while a person is fully dependent on opioids.
 This is because the presence of naloxone will send that individual into immediate opioid withdrawal.
-However, Suboxone is often prescribed effectively several days after a person has begun withdrawing from recreational opioids.
-After one hour, Suboxone begins to relieve cravings and the severe symptoms of opioid addiction.
+However, it is often prescribed effectively several days after a person has begun withdrawing from recreational opioids.
+After one hour, it begins to relieve cravings and the severe symptoms of opioid addiction.

 Side Effects of Suboxone

 Suboxone is not a recreational drug, but it is a potent opioid medication.
 As such, the medication needs to be used safely and only as prescribed.